Integrable Spherical Brane Model at Large $N$: Next-to-leading order solution in the expansion

 Substituting the above modified relation in the leading boundary energy \eqref{eq:leading_fe} produces a counter-term at the subleading level which removes the divergence from all the $k \ge 1$ integrals \eqref{eq:sub_integrals}.
 It is straightforward to check that the resulting finite answer verifies the Lukyanov-Zamolodchikov conjecture \eqref{eq:sasha_full_coefs} at the next-to-leading order in the $1/N$ expansion.

 The only remaining UV divergence is that of $I_0$, which takes the form

 To remove the UV-divergent terms in the square brackets, we first note that the factor $\mathcal{N}^2$ (analogous to the factor in \eqref{eq:qm_normalization}), must cancel the volume $2 \pi R$, so that $\mathcal{N}^2 R$ is independent of $R$.
 This is expected on general grounds since UV divergences should not depend on IR data such as $R\,.$ (Our analysis of the half-plane solution in the next subsection clarifies this point.)
 The whole piece in the square brackets in \eqref{eq:I0_simp} can then be removed by a boundary cosmological constant counterterm.
-In the regularization scheme set by that counterterm, we thus get the first term $-\frac{E_0}{2\pi}$ in \eqref{eq:I0_simp} for $I_0\,.$ This indeed reproduces the subleading piece of $C_0=2\pi\cot(\frac{\pi}{N-1})$ suggested in \cite{Lukyanov:2003rt}.

-A more systematic treatment would view the divergence in the square brackets in \eqref{eq:I0_simp} as a second ``primitive'' UV divergence in the theory, and hence impose a second normalization condition (in addition to \eqref{eq:norm_cond_intro}) to renormalize the perturbation series.
-The new normalization condition would fix the boundary cosmological constant counterterm, including the finite pieces that would contribute to $C_0.$ We have not taken that path, since our main motivation has been to verify the conjecture \eqref{eq:sasha_full_coefs} for $C_{k\ge1}$.